Tariq-Mehmood-Malik/Kubernetes/final-assingment.md

   kubectl create namespace dev
   ```

-Before creating yaml for mongo DB Pod called **db-pod.yaml** as per our requirements, incldung volume for its data.
+Now creating yaml for mongo DB Pod called **db-pod.yaml** as per our requirements, incldung volume for its data.
 Lets create PV and PVC for our POD.

 ##### pv1.yaml
 ```yaml